Feyerabend/vm/README.md

-A more complete compiler for our own language, with some similarities to "[Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language))" [PL/0](https://en.wikipedia.org/wiki/PL/0) and other procedual langauges.
+A more complete compiler for our own language, with some similarities to "[Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language))" [PL/0](https://en.wikipedia.org/wiki/PL/0) and other procedural languages.
 It runs on its own virtual machine.
 Thus programs written in *enkel/0* can be __ported to other environments__ (other implementation of the vm) without much effort.